ankur-gupta/trio/_posts/2015-09-06-what-is-jekyll.md

 If you are comfortable with some terminal work, checkout [Jekyll Quickstart](http://jekyllrb.com/docs/quickstart/).
 If not, you may want to look at GitHub Pages [Automatic Generator](https://pages.github.com/).

+[This post](http://www.perfectlyrandom.org/2014/06/29/getting-around-with-liquid-markdown-javascript-html/) might help with a more in-depth understanding of how Liquid tags, Markdown and HTML are mixed together.

+### Tips

 The URL to this blog post depends on the YAML field `date`.
 Do not change the date after you publish this post.
 Use the YAML field `update_date` instead.